fbgallet/roam-extension-speech-to-roam/README.md

 ### 🆕 New in v.9:

 - hierarchy in AI responses is much better reproduced in the hierarchy of the created blocks, as one might expect from an outliner.
+- fixed the issue preventing GPT-4o & GPT-4o-mini to work on Sarafi browser.

 ### 🆕 New in v.8: